letscodeguru/infra-automation/README.md

 # infra-automation
-## This are sets of scripts created for automation of infrastructure setup
+## These are sets of scripts created for automation of infrastructure setup